-While no politician has based his or her entire campaign on Holocaust denial, a number have used it when it was in their interest to do so.
-Croatian president Franjo Tudjman wrote of the ‘biased testimonies and exaggerated data’ used to estimate the number of Holocaust victims, and in his book Wastelands: Historical Truth, he always places the word ‘Holocaust’ in quotation marks.
-Tudjman has good historical reasons for doing so: during World War II, Croatia was an ardent Nazi ally, and the vast majority of Croatian Jews and non-Jews were murdered by their fellow Croatians, not by the Germans.
+While no politician has based his or her entire campaign on Holocaust denial, a number have have used it when it was in their interest to do so.
+Croatian president Franjo Tudjman wrote of the “biased testimonies and exaggerated data” used to estimate the number of Holocaust victims, and in his book Wastelands: Historical Truth, he always places the word “Holocaust” in quotation marks.
+Tudjman has good historical reasons for doing so; during World War II, Croatia was an ardent Nazi ally, and the vast majority of Croatian Jews and non-Jews were murdered by their fellow Croatians, not by the Germans.
 Tudjman obviously believes that one of the ways for his country to win public sympathy is to diminish the importance of the Holocaust (Lipstadt 1993: 7).

-Van Dijk (1984: 13, 40) focuses on the ‘rationalization and justification of discriminatory acts against minority groups’.
-He designates the categories used to rationalize prejudice against minority groups as ‘the 7 D’s of Discrimination’.
+Van Dijk (1984: 13, 40) focuses on the “rationalization and justification of discriminatory acts against minority groups.”
+He designates the categories used to rationalize prejudice against minority groups as “the 7 D’s of Discrimination.”
 They are dominance, differentiation, distance, diffusion, diversion, depersonalization or destruction, and daily discrimination.
-These strategies serve in various ways to legitimize and reinforce the difference of ‘the other’: for example, by dominating minority groups, by excluding them from social activities, and even by destroying and murdering them (Reisigl & Wodak 2001: 22).
+These strategies serve in various ways to legitimize and reinforce the difference of “the other, by, for example, dominating minority groups, excluding them from social activities, and even destroying and murdering them (Reisigl & Wodak 2001: 22).

 3. Conceptual Frame